cnnmon/tiffanywang/public/text/about.md

 Hi, I'm Tiffany!
-I'm a researcher, engineer, and toy-maker.
+I'm a researcher, engineer, and game-maker ([1.5M+ plays!](https://cnnmon.itch.io/)).
 I use machines to wrestle with human intent, perception, and (mis-)understanding.
-Often, I make games ([1.5M+ plays!](https://cnnmon.itch.io/)).

 I'm an incoming graduate student at MIT Media Lab in the [Cyborg Psychology](https://www.media.mit.edu/groups/cyborg-psychology/overview/) group, advised by Pat Pataranutaporn.
 Currently, I'm a resident at [Stochastic Labs](https://stochasticlabs.org/) working on massively multiplayer co-creative tools with Max Kreminski.